-- Project cost.

-- Project/project phase initiation dates.
+- Project cost. - Project/project phase initiation dates.

-- Design concept or design scope (e.g., changing project termini or the number of through traffic lanes).

-• The addition or deletion of projects, except those types of projects as outlined in 23 CFR 771.117 (c) and (d) and/or 40 CFR part 93.126 "Exempt Projects" and 93.127 "Projects Exempt from Regional Emissions Analysis," which are the grouped projects listed in the ZVarious programs and other program placeholders.
+- Design concept or design scope (e.g., changing project termini or the number of through traffic lanes or changing the number of stations in the case of fixed guideway transit projects). - The addition or deletion of projects, except those types of projects not considered to be of appropriate scale for individual identification as outlined in 23 CFR 771.117 (c) and (d) and/or 40 CFR part 93.126 "Exempt Projects" and 93.127 "Projects Exempt from Regional Emissions Analysis," which are the grouped projects listed in the ZVarious programs and other program placeholders such as the Transportation Alternatives (TA) and Congestion Mitigation and Air Quality (CMAQ).